Frequently Asked Questions

 • Returning Students: Typically late February to early March

-• New Students: Those who apply before May 1 will be notified prior to the start of Orientation in late May
+• New Students: Those who apply before May 1 will be notified prior to the start of New Student Orientation in May

 What are expectations for students living in a Learning Community?

-Learning Communities provide an environment where students will approach a topic in a unique way with a group of students who share their interest.
+Learning Communities provide an environment where students will approach a topic in a unique way with a group of students who share an interest.
 Students can select a topic that mirrors their major, or one completely different to round out their educational experiences at UConn.
-The success of a Learning Community depends on the active and positive participation of students living there.
+The success of a Learning Community depends on the active and positive participation of all the students living together.

-Students living in a Learning community are required to take a course or course cluster together in the Fall and Spring semester.
-In addition, students may be required to serve on committees within their community and participate in events, activities, or field trips.
+Students living in a Learning Community earn course credit by completing a required course or course cluster together in the Fall and Spring semester.
+In addition, students may be required to serve on committees within their community and participate in events, activities, and/or trips.

 Learning Communities provide a fun way to learn, make close friends, network with people, and participate in programs and opportunities across campus and beyond!
 Students often remark that their LC feels like a family rather than just a floor.